 The tilting screen is also useful for low or overhead angles.
 Physically, this camera is fantastic.

 However, I saw some hunting issues when my subject of choice had some minor obstacles end up in their way.
-As well, the facial recognition AF had trouble too.
+And the facial recognition AF had trouble too.
 It would sometimes pick up objects as a “face” rather than the actual model subject standing right near there.

 In low light, the camera struggled quite a bit.
-I walked into a low light studio situation at the convention center and it really had a problem with this.
+I walked into a low-light studio situation at the convention center and I really had a problem with this.
 These issues may improve with new firmware, but we shall see!